jbellsey/redux-model-utils/README.md

 actions, as well as observables for tracking the size of the undo stack.

-The code required to add these features is very simple, but needs some explanation, so we'll defer for a bit.
+The code required to add these features is very simple, but needs some explanation, so we'll show it to you in a bit.

 ### Common object-management utilities